PMP® Exam: A Guide to 2021 Changes

 This leads to periodical updates of both A Guide to the Project Management Body of Knowledge (PMBOK® Guide) and the PMP® Exam.

 The PMBOK® Guide was updated to its Sixth Edition in 2017.
-The new PMP® Exam coming into effect in January 2021 continues to work from the PMBOK® Guide, Sixth Edition.
+The new PMP® Exam in effect in January 2021 continues to work from the PMBOK® Guide, Sixth Edition.

 Learn more about the PMBOK® Guide - Sixth Edition.

-As we discuss the important changes, we’ll refer to the existing exam (in effect now, available until December 31st 2021) and the new exam (in effect from January 2nd 2021).
+As we discuss the important changes, we’ll refer to the old exam (in effect before January 2nd 2021) and the new exam (in effect from January 2nd 2021).

 The key changes in the PMP® Exam reflect how both the role of project managers and project management itself are evolving.